 );

-table allows null values, using NOT EXISTS
+However, if the customer_id column in the orders table allows null values, using NOT EXISTS is a safer choice.

 Conclusion

-can be used to retrieve data that does not exist in another table, there are performance implications and limitations to consider.
+In conclusion, while both NOT EXISTS and NOT IN can be used to retrieve data that does not exist in another table, there are performance implications and limitations to consider.
 By understanding the differences between these two methods and choosing the right one for your use case, you can write more efficient and effective SQL queries.